Categories

 Bridging the Gap Between eIDAS and AML-Directives

-Apart from complying with eIDAS to confirm the identity of their customers, FIs also have to comply with European Commission’s regulations to tackle threats of money laundering and terror funding.
-Since the 4th Anti-Money laundering directive, electronic documents qualify as valid documents for customer authentication and verification.
+Apart from complying with eIDAS to confirm the identity of their customers, FIs also have to comply with the European Commission’s regulations to tackle threats of money laundering and terror funding.
+Since the 4th Anti-Money Laundering directive, electronic documents qualify as valid documents for customer authentication and verification.
 With online document verification software, banks can comply with KYC and AML regulations much faster.
 This helps save time for both organizations and the customers during the onboarding process.
-Before the standardization of online documents for customer verification, manual verification and onboarding used to take up to 2 weeks.
+Before the standardization of online documents for customer verification, manual verification, and onboarding used to take up to 2 weeks.

 eIDAS allows for cross-border validity e-identification, thus allowing banks and financial institutions to sell their products and services across nations within the EU.